Nam-Dang13581234/ISDM-Assignment-Group/Travel Company Report.md

 * Profiler tool - must correctly interface with the new system to generate customer profiles.
 * End customers - will take their business to other organisations if the system results in long wait times or poor service.

+## Project Assumptions:
+* Server and storage capacity is sufficient for all processess in the solution.
+* The company's telephone connection is already in place and outages will be managed by the provider.
+* The existing telephone and internet connection bandwidth will be sufficient.

 ## Empathy Maps:
 **Company Point of View** <br/>
 **Think and feel:**